 Scroll down past the itinerary for prices, inclusions, and the hosts’ biographies.

 We’ve made all the reservations—you just need to pack a costume and your inner child (or demon) for this howling Halloween party across Romania.
-Our seven-day (small group) expedition includes attending the ultimate costume party on Halloween night, at Bran Castle (known as Dracula’s Castle, built circa 1377) which was owned by Vlad’s grandfather (Mircea the Old), and we’ll also be dining on Day of the Dead (November 2nd) in the chamber where real-life Dracula, Vlad Drăculea (known as Vlad the Impaler), was born in 1431.
-We’ll be sleeping that night, in a inn of similar vintage, just a few doors down from the home where Vlad was born, inside the (UNESCO) medieval walled city of Sighișoara.
-We were the first people (and are the only) to ever host a Halloween dinner party in the room where Dracula was born, and each year we barely make it through cocktails before we are regaling each other with spine-tingling experiences from our lives.
+Our seven-day (small group) expedition includes attending the Halloween festival, at Bran Castle (known as Dracula’s Castle, built circa 1377), which was owned by Vlad’s grandfather (Mircea the Old).
+And on Halloween night our group will have a private dinner in the chamber where real-life Dracula, Vlad Drăculea (known as Vlad the Impaler), was born, in 1431.
+We’ll be spending Halloween night at an inn of similar vintage, just a few doors down from the house where Vlad was born, inside the (UNESCO) medieval walled city of Sighișoara.
+We were the first people (and are the only) to ever host a Halloween dinner party in the room where Dracula was born, and each year we barely make it through cocktails before we are regaling each other with spine-tingling ghost stories and scary and experiences from our lives.

-Day 1: October 28th – Pickup at Otopeni Airport outside Bucharest (we’ll also greet you at the airport if you arrive a day in advance).
+Day 1: October 26th – Meet in the lobby of our hotel, in the old town of Bucharest, at 5:00 PM.
 Next door to our hotel are the ruins of the Princely Palace, the castle that Dracula built in celebration of his own greatness or evilness.
-In the evening we’ll explore the historic pedways of the old town of Bucharest which was first settled in 70 BC and by the 1400s was the wealthiest city in Eastern Europe.
+In the evening we’ll explore the historic pedways of the old town which was first settled in 70 BC and by the 1400s was the wealthiest city in Eastern Europe.
 Then we’ll dine at The Beer Chariot, a dazzling 19th century restaurant which is always packed with locals and boasts an extensive menu of tasty Romanian dishes. – Dinner.
 Palinca shots.
 Overnight at Europa Royale Bucharest Hotel ****

-Day 2: October 29th – After a hot buffet breakfast in the hotel’s award winning restaurant, we’ll visit the Palace of Parliament, the heaviest building in the world (according to Guinness World Records), and it’s the second largest administrative building in the world (following the Pentagon) and a legacy of a more recent “Dracula,” the communist dictator Ceaușescu (executed in 1989).
-Then we’ll break out the treat bags for our scenic drive to Targoviste.
+Day 2: October 27th – After a hot buffet breakfast in the hotel’s award winning restaurant, we’ll travel along the grand boulevard outside the Palace of Parliament, the heaviest building in the world (according to Guinness World Records) and the second largest administrative building in the world (following the Pentagon), and it’s also a legacy of a more recent “Dracula,” the communist dictator Ceaușescu (executed in 1989).
+Then we’ll break out the treat bags for our scenic drive towards Poenari and Curtea de Arges.

 The townsfolk of Targoviste were blamed by Vlad for their involvement in the assassination of his brother by the Turks.
-Vlad killed nobles and enslaved the townsfolk to build his castle at Poenari.
+Vlad killed nobles and enslaved the townsfolk to build his clifftop castle at Poenari.
+Poenari is where Vlad Dracula’s wife plunged to her death to avoid capture by the invading army of Turks.
 Breakfast, Lunch, Dinner – Overnight in Curtea de Arges****

 (A small sample of food on our expedition.
 We can cater to omnivores, vegetarians, vegans, vampires and carnivores.)

-Tonight is the ultimate costume party – at Dracula’s castle.
+Tonight is the ultimate costume party – at Dracula’s castle, Transylvania.
 Adults of all ages come from around the world for this festival.
 Every year they decorate the castle differently.
 You’ll get to photograph some fantastic costumes.
 Whoever wants to stay to dance into the night is welcome to do so.
-If anyone would rather return to the inn, they’ll be driven back to Moeciu.
+If anyone would rather return to the inn, they’ll be driven back to Moieciu.

-Day 6: November 2nd – Hunedoara to Sighișoara – Day of the Dead – tonight we have our private dinner party in the room where Vlad Dracula (Vlad the Impaler) was born in 1431!
+Day 6: October 31st – Hunedoara to Sighișoara – tonight we have our private dinner party in the room where Vlad Dracula (Vlad the Impaler) was born in 1431!

 After exploring Corvin Castle and the grisly torture chambers at its gates, we’ll take a picturesque drive to Sighișoara, which is on the UNESCO World Heritage list.

-We’ll be spending the night of Day of the Dead inside this preserved walled town, in a medieval hotel, a few doors down the street from the house where Vlad Dracula was born in 1431, which is where we’ll be dining.
+We’ll be spending Halloween night inside this preserved walled town, in a medieval hotel, a few doors down the street from the house where Vlad Dracula was born in 1431, which is where we’ll be dining.
 After scaring each other with spine-tingling stories around the dinner table, we’ll also pay a nighttime visit to the cemetery. – Breakfast, lunch, dinner.
 Palinca tasting.
 Overnight in hotel which is over 500 years old!

 Farewell: We’ll then drop you off (near 6:00 PM) at the airport, or your Bucharest area or airport hotel, or the train station for the next leg of your journey. – Breakfast, lunch, return to Bucharest

-- All accommodation (the delightful inns are small and unique – four star, with private bath, and wifi)
+- All accommodation (the delightful inns are small and unique – three and four star, with private bath, and wifi)